Babies Need "Tummy Time"

 Parents should still place babies on their back for sleep.

-When babies are awake and under supervision, put them on their tummy for a while.
+When babies are awake and under supervision, put them on their tummy.
+This eases pressure

-This eases pressure on the back of the head and helps babies build shoulder and
+on the back of the head and helps babies build shoulder and neck strength.
+Place your

 Alternate which direction you place your child in the crib each night.
 Your child

-will then alternate which direction he or she looks out of the crib.
+will then alternate which direction they look out of the crib.

 Don't hang objects above your child's head.
-Put them on both sides of the
+Put objects on both sides of the crib

-crib so he or she will turn his or her head to look at them.
+so they will turn their head to look at them.

 Dress your child in clothes that allow for freedom of movement.

-while bottle-feeding.
-Milk or formula pooled in your baby's mouth can cause tooth
+bottle-feeding.
+Milk or formula pooled in your baby's mouth can cause tooth decay.

 Reduce the use of car seats when not traveling in the car, as well as other types

-less time he or she is lying down with pressure to the head.
+time they are lying down with pressure to the head.

-If your child develops a flat spot on his or her head, see your healthcare
+If your child develops a flat spot on their head, see your healthcare provider.